RoboticsLabURJC/2018-tfg-alvaro_paniagua/README.md

 ## API

-To run the robot we provide a API to make it simple to execute some commands on the robot.
+To run the robot we provide an API to make it simple to execute some commands on the robot.

 Here we add an example of code to getting started with the robot.
-The code just creates a Robot object and binds method to an AFRAME tag with id "a-pibot", after that executes ".move()" method that gives linear and angular speed for the robot making it moves describing circles.
+"myRobot" is a global variable on browser that contains a connector with the robot object.
+You can directly call methods for myRobot as shown below.
 ~~~
-  var myRobot = new RobotI('a-pibot');
   myRobot.move(0.5, 0.5);
 ~~~